 SHIPMENT SCHEDULE AND TRANSPORTATION PRICE

-Based upon execution of an Agreement in Principle by March [2], 20001 and receipt of a reservation fee by March 2, 2001, the following shipment dates are offered subject to prior sale: Unit # 25, Ready to Ship 1 Dec.
-01 to 30 Dec.
-2002 Units #26, 27, 28 Ready to Ship 1 Jan.
-01 to 31 Jan.
-2002 If a wire transfer of $500,000 is received by GE on March 2, 2001, and the remainder of the 5% reservation fee is received by GE before the end of business on March 22, 2001 the shipment dates promised above are assured.
+Based upon execution of an Agreement in Principle by March [2], 20001 and receipt of a reservation fee by March 2, 2001, the following shipment dates are offered subject to prior sale: Unit # 25, Ready to Ship 15 October 2001 Unit #26 Ready to Ship22 October 2001

+Unit # 27 Ready to Ship 4 November 2001

+Unit # 28 Ready to Ship 31 December 2001 If a wire transfer of $500,000 is received by GE on March 2, 2001, and the remainder of the 5% reservation fee is received by GE before the end of business on April 4, 2001 the shipment dates promised above are assured.
 To facilitate manufacturing, GE at its option, may build and title transfer Units up to 90 days earlier than the schedule above without acceleration of payment by Enron.

 GE Aero Energy Products can provide insured transportation to the jobsite.
 The price will be the actual cost incurred plus 7% if a purchase commitment for transportation is received by GE from Enron at least 90 days before the scheduled commencement of transportation.
 The price will be the actual cost incurred plus 15% if a purchase commitment for transportation is received by GE from Enron less than 90 days before the scheduled commencement of transportation.